 Fullfillment in Jesus: Acts 2:31

-Fulfillment of prophecy aside, the person of Jesus is simply so remarkable that you simply cannot make Him up.
+Fulfillment of prophecy and having the most historical evidence of the empty tomb aside, the person of Jesus is simply so remarkable that you simply cannot make Him up.

 Jesus is also not like other any gods.
 No one on earth dared to claim themselves as God, Jesus did.
 None of the other gods loved you enough to die for you.
 Jesus died for your sins and says that no human method can get you in right standing with the one creator of the universe – God.
 And the Grace He brings is so much more.

 The Gospel calls on you to see Grace as a person.
 That Person is Christ Jesus.
 Other religions try to lionize their god and make him powerful, fearful to be worshipped.
 Some try to make you sacrifice things, money, blood, effort, even humans to get some sort of favor.
 But Jesus said He came on earth, “to serve and not to be served.”
 Jesus had the harshest words for the Pharisees who appears to be picture perfect in their conduct but gave forgiveness and grace, to those you wouldn’t want to allow your sons and daughters to hang around with – prostitutes and dishonest tax collectors.
 Then He allows himself to die a gruesome death on the cross, with all his followers watching in shock, only to rise up from the grave 3 days later?
 He was equal with God and had the power to destroy his enemies, yet he loved his lowly creation enough to allow himself to die to pay the penalty for our sins.
 He chose to suffer and die, no one forced him.
 What sort of God is this?
 He hinted at His heavenly might, but died as a suffering servant.
 This God was as “ridiculous” as the senseless suffering I was enduring.
 None of the myths or other gods I was accustomed with even come close to this.